mathigon/textbooks/content/sequences/content.md

 {.todo} >>> interactive

 ---
+> id: arithmetic-geometric-recursive

 ### Recursive and Explicit Formulae

-Remember that a __recursive formula__ for a sequence is an equation for the value
+{.todo} Remember that a __recursive formula__ for a sequence is an equation for the value

 {.todo} recursive formulae

-One problem with recursive formulae is that to find the 100th term, for example, you first have to calculate the previous 99 terms – and that might take a long time.
+{.todo} One problem with recursive formulae is that to find the 100th term, for example, you first have to calculate the previous 99 terms – and that might take a long time.

+---
+> id: arithmetic-geometric-explicit

 Finding an __explicit formula__ is a bit harder.

 {.todo} explicit formulae explanation - `a_n = a_1 + d*(n-1)` and `a_n = a_1 * r^(n-10`

 ---

-### Power Series
+> id: pay-it-forward

+### Pay it Forward

-{.todo} Powers of 2
+{.todo} Powers Series, exponential growth

+{.todo} Exponential models can be truly XXXXX.
+Even if they start really slowly, they will eventually speed up a lot, and overtake any possible linear model.
+Most importantly, us humans tend to be very bad at estimating just _how fast_ exponential models can grow.
+Or are we?

 ---
+> id: millionaire

 ### Who wants to be a Millionaire?